UP | HOME

 2. The video will then have a github link.
 Placing that link in the README.md will embed the video.

-• The video must be on a line by itself.
+• The video link must be on a its own line in the README.md. with a blank line preceding it.

-3. The video must play properly when viewing your README.md on GitHub in order for it to count.
+3. The video must play properly when viewing your README.md on GitHub in order for it to count as having been submitted.

 2. The directory structure of your git repository should look like